-Special Stories doesn't have a scanning mode for use with switches, but you can turn the pages of a story using 1 or 2 switches connected to the iPad, iPhone or iPod touch via a Bluetooth switch interface.
+Special Stories doesn't have a scanning mode for use with switches, but you can turn the pages of a story using 1 or 2 switches connected to the device via a Bluetooth switch interface.

 To make use of this feature, you need to have already enabled Bluetooth on your Apple device, and have paired it with the switch interface.
 The first switch must be configured to act as a space key or the sequence of two keys ~1, and the second switch (if used) to act as an enter key or the sequence of two keys ~3.
 Unlike with our Special Words app, you do not need to configure Special Stories to tell it how many switches you have.